lups2000/IdeaHub/README.md

     --user "your_client_ID:your_client_secret" https://www.reddit.com/api/v1/access_token
     ```

 3. You will receive a response containing an access_token.
-Use this in the .env file as REACT_APP_ACCESS_TOKEN.
+Use this in the .env file as `REACT_APP_ACCESS_TOKEN`.
 4. If the token expires, simply run that command again and copy the token.

 ## Design Decisions